 Indeed, apartment hunting in the Bay Area, like job hunting, are practically part-time jobs.
 I’d argue looking for housing can be the more demoralizing search, because at open houses you’re actually face-to-face with your “competition”.
 And they’re just other folks desperately looking for somewhere to live.

-After one depressing viewing, I struck up a conversation with the baristas at a little local café and they shared stories about their favorite East Bay neighborhoods.
+After one depressing viewing, I struck up a conversation with people working at a little local café and they shared stories about their favorite East Bay neighborhoods.
 At an open house, we chatted with a man in his fifties, who joked he would probably end up in Walnut Creek where there was less competition.

 Besides being fun, it occurred to me that making a personal connection with the landlord or property agent was our best chance at actually getting a place.
 Because let’s face it, someone is always going to make a bit more money than you or have a slightly better credit score.

-So Tyler and I did our best to Jaunty the landlords.
+So we did our best to Jaunty the landlords.
 We used high status body language, made good eye contact and used humor.
 I threaded and used touch.
 But some property managers seemed very uncomfortable or were all business, and clearly didn’t want to talk.
 That was hard, especially when we really loved their apartment.

-That night Tyler and I created our own renters’ resume which in connection to creating a personal connection with our future landlord, was how we found our new apartment.
+That night we created our own renters’ resume which in connection to creating a personal connection with our future landlord, was how we found our new apartment.